Arya-Programmer/notes/Discrete math/2 - Implication and Biconditional.md

 Two more connectives:
 1. if statement or an "Implication"
-2. if and only if or an "Biconditional"
+2. if and only if or a "Biconditional"

 ## Implication
 An implication also sometimes called a *conditional statement*
 Implication: When the hypothesis is true the conclusion must be true for the implication to be true.

 ### Denotation
-p → q and red "if p then q" or "p implies q".
+p → q and read "if p then q" or "p implies q".

 ### Truth table
 p: it is a holiday.